ianmcq37/2024-q1-javascript-basics/README.md

 # Learning JavaScrpit in hopes of taking over the world

-Plans to take over the world will commence soon
+## They stand no chance
+Plans will be commencing soon™